ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 ## Our dataset

 *Metschnikowia zobellii* is a yeast found in arctic coastal climates.
 It was first discovered as a water flea parasite, but have since been found in a wide range of organisms, including plants and other arthropods. *Metschnikowia zobellii* has a small genome, with only five chromosomes.
+You can read more about it (here)[https://www.darwintreeoflife.org/news_item/9-species-our-scientists-are-excited-about-sequencing-in-2022/] (scroll down a bit).

+(Darwin Tree of Life)[https://www.darwintreeoflife.org] has sequenced the yeast, but not published a genome not for it yet.
+Fortunately for us, they allow everyone to play with the data anyhow, so we will do that.
+DToL has some interesting webpages where they list several quality measures for the sequencing (some of which we will do in this workshop) (here)[https://tolqc.cog.sanger.ac.uk/darwin/fungi/Metschnikowia_zobellii/].
+It can be worth a look.
+We downloaded the data from (ENA)[https://www.ebi.ac.uk/ena/browser/view/GCA_939531405.1] and subsampled it to get it to the coverages we expect/plan for.

+The genome itself is 14 Mbp, and the PacBio data was almost 17 Gbp, more than 1000x coverage.
+It was subsampled with seqtk like this:

+seqtk sample ERR9588940.fastq.gz 40000 |gzip > ERR9588940_30x.fastq.gz

-**Why do we use a combination of HiFi and Hi-C reads?**
+## Why do we use a combination of HiFi and Hi-C reads?

 HiFi sequencing creates highly accurate circularized consensus reads.
 How are these reads generated?
 By ligating hairpin adapters, the DNA fragment that is being sequenced becomes a circle.
 This means that the machine can du multiple passes over the same DNA-sequence, to weed out any misread nucleotides.
 This is how HiFi reads can be so long, while remaining over 99.9% accurate.